CESNET/perun/perun-db/README.md

 * Connect as user with elevated privileges (to create other users etc.) to your Oracle DB.
 * Run _oracle.sql_ which will create user _perunv3_ and perform all necessary setup.

-## Migrating between DB types ##
+## Migrating data between DBs ##

-You can dump all data from one DB and put them to different DB type. **Content of audit_log table is exported only for entries from last 10 days, since it may contain a lot of entries.** You are free to modify export script, if you need all data.
+You can dump all data from one DB and put them to different DB. **Content of auditer_log table is exported only for entries from last 10 days, since it may contain a lot of entries.** You are free to modify export script, if you really need all data.

+Export scripts are using by default _table_order_ file with list of tables to export in correct order (for future import).

+### Oracle to Oracle ###

+* You can use _export_oracle_to_oracle.pl_ perl script to get all your data.
+* All dumped data are kept in Oracle compliant insert statements and sequence counters are set to match actual DB data.

 ### Oracle to Postgres ###

 * You can use _export_oracle_to_postgres.pl_ perl script to get all your data.
-* If table name is passed to the script, only one table with such name is exported.
-* Before running script, _user_ and _pwd_ properties in it must be manually set to access your Oracle DB.
 * All dumped data are automatically converted to Postgres compliant insert statements and sequence counters are set to match actual DB data.
-* As result you'll get _DB_data.sql_ file containing all your data as inserts for Postgres.
-* Script uses file _table_order_ to ensure, that inserts are in right order.

 ### Postgres to Oracle ###

 * There is no utility for that yet.

+### Postgres to Postgres ###

+* There is no utility for that yet.
+You can use native Postgres export/import features.